mull-project/mull/Docs/Config.md

 ```
 Possible values: `true`/`yes`, `false`/`no`.
 Defaults to `false`.

-Saves compiled object files on-disk to reuse on next runs.
+Saves compiled object files on disk to reuse on next runs.

 ---
 ```
 cache_directory: path (string)
 ```
-Path to a directory where Mull will store cached object files.
+A path to a directory where Mull stores cached object files.
 Defaults to `/tmp/mull_cache`.
-The directory will be created if it does not exist.
+The directory is created if it does not exist.
 If a directory cannot be
 created, then Mull disables on-disk caching.

 ---